by Jurriaan Plesman BA(Psych), Post Grad Dip Clin Nutr

 Bipolar disorder may be viewed as an imbalance between the sympathetic (energizing) and parasympathetic (relaxing) nervous system.

 Acetylcholine is the major hormone that activates the Parasympathetic Nervous System, promoting states of rest and relaxation.
 It is formed from phosphatidylcholine with the help of vitamin B5 (pantothenic acid).
 Lecithin contains about 10-12% of phosphatidylcholine.
 People suffering from Bipolar Disorder may benefit from taking lecithin in the manic phase of the illness to counteract manic behaviour.
-3 PubMed Studies.
+3 PubMed Studies, and PubMed Articles.
 BUT this remedy should not be taken in the depressive stage of the illness.
 It has been suggested that the cycle of mania and depression in Bipolar Disorder can be moderated by controlling the manic phase, which over time may cause adrenal exhaustion leading to the inevitable depressive phase.
 By going on a hypoglycemic diet with megadoses of omega-3 fatty acids (fishoil) and supplementing the diet with choline (or lecithin) during the manic phase it is hypothesized that the depressive phase can be avoided.
 For Inositol depletion hypothesis, especially important in Bipolar Disorder and administration of lithium see EJ Nestler et als., 360.
 See 6 studies in support of omega-3 fatty acids for Depression and Bipolar Disorder.
 See also: here.
 See also: Research on Lithium and Bipolar Disorder.

 In the depressive stage of Bipolar Disorder it may be worthwhile considering supplementing with L-phenylalanine (or Tyrosine) plus vitamin B6 (pyridoxine) which is decarboxylated to phenylethylamine (PEA) which has been shown to have an anti-depressive action in the brain.
 However, such supplementation or treatment should be under the strict supervision of a doctor or health care worker.
 Two Pubmed Studies.
 W Birkmayer et als.(1983), HC Sabelli, JI Javaid 1995, H Sabelli et als.
 1996.
 See also M.R.Werbach summary of Bipolar Disorder here.
 For more nutritional therapies see: Alternative Mental Health.